West Coast Hotel Co. v. Parrish

 West Coast Hotel Co. v.
-Parrish, 300 U.S. 379 (1937), was a decision by the United States Supreme Court upholding the constitutionality of state minimum wage legislation.
+Parrish, 300 U.S. 379 (1937), is a landmark decision by the Supreme Court of the United States upholding the constitutionality of state minimum wage legislation.
 The court's decision overturned an earlier holding in Adkins v.
 Children's Hospital (1923) and is generally regarded as having ended the Lochner era, a period in American legal history during which the Supreme Court tended to invalidate legislation aimed at regulating business.

 The case arose when hotel maid Elsie Parrish sued for the difference between her wages and the minimum wage set by the State of Washington.
 In his majority opinion, Chief Justice Charles Evans Hughes upheld the law, ruling that the Constitution permitted the restriction of liberty of contract by state law where such restriction protected the community, health and safety, or vulnerable groups.
 Associate Justice Owen J. Roberts's decision to join the majority in upholding the law after having favored striking down a state minimum wage law in another case has occasionally been referred to as "the switch in time that saved nine" because it occurred during the debate over the Judicial Procedures Reform Bill of 1937.

 Facts

 Elsie Parrish, a chambermaid working at the Cascadian Hotel in Wenatchee, Washington (owned by the West Coast Hotel Company), along with her husband, sued the hotel for the difference between what she was paid, and the $14.50 per week of 48 hours established as a minimum wage by the Industrial Welfare Committee and Supervisor of Women in Industry, pursuant to Washington state law.
-The trial court, using Adkins as precedent, ruled for the defendant.
+The total was $216, for work between August 1933 and May 1935.
+On October 17, 1935, Judge W. O. Parr of the Chelan County Superior Court ruled for the defendant and held that the law was unconstitutional, using Adkins as precedent.
 The Washington Supreme Court, taking the case on a direct appeal, reversed the trial court and found in favor of Parrish.
-The hotel appealed to the U.S. Supreme Court.
+The hotel appealed to the United States Supreme Court.